Eli1771/resources_for_ventures/test/spec.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+MY CHECKLIST

+Views for materials by course levels
+Make radio button select w/ icons for student signin Helpers in views to set permissions